diman969/ESP32-Arduino-LED-Blink/README.md

 # ESP32-Arduino-LED-Blink
-My first ESP32 project using VSCode and Platform.io with Arduino library on NodeMCU-32S board
+This project was created in VSCode with PlatformIO and Arduino library Using NodeMCU-32S board
+Bliniking LED